tegonal/minimalist/README.md

 You can turn a `(Semi)OrderedArgsGenerator` into an `ArbArgsGenerator` by using the `toArbArgsGenerator()` extension method.

-# Use Minimalist in other contexts than JUnit
+# Use Variist in other contexts than JUnit

-Minimalist is not bound to `@ParameterizedTest`s, not even to JUnit.
+Variist is not bound to `@ParameterizedTest`s, not even to JUnit.
 It is a library which can be used whenever you have a data-driven situation (and you do not have time to consider all of it).
 For instance, we have used it in load tests as source for (arbitrary) input.
 You can also use it in combination